eaasi/user-handbook/source/guide/administration.rst

   This naming convention is necessary to prevent errors in storage path validation during Environment replication between nodes.
 If you receive a "Name is invalid" message from the interface, please try removing spaces, capital letters, and/or special symbols before contacting the EaaSI team.

 To fetch the available metadata/environments from other nodes, simply click the "Synchronize" button next to the selected node endpoint.
-The *Remote* tab on the :ref:`environments overview <environments_overview>` page should update accordingly.
+The available "Public" environments on the Explore Resources page should update accordingly.

 Running Tasks